 Currently, coal, gas, and oil account for about 37% of anthropogenic methane emissions in the U.S. (though recent research suggests fossil fuel methane emissions may be undercounted).
 Another 36% of U.S. anthropogenic methane emissions comes from agriculture, especially livestock and manure.
 Anthropogenic methane emissions represent 60% of overall atmospheric methane emissions; the other 40% comes from natural sources such as wetlands, freshwater systems, and permafrost.
 Methane emissions from these sources are rising and may also require methane removal.

-The moral hazard argument assumes that we have a choice whether or not to undertake greenhouse gas removal (GGR).
+The moral hazard argument assumes that we have a choice whether to undertake greenhouse gas removal (GGR).
 But scientists are telling us that GGR is no longer a choice, but a necessity.
-The 2021 IPCC AR6 report indicated clearly, we will need GGR to have a chance of keeping global warming within 1.5 degrees C. Most climate scientists now agree that if we rely solely on cutting emissions, atmospheric GHGs won’t fall fast enough to avoid catastrophic warming.
+The IPCC has indicated even to get to net-zero (let alone achieve net-negative emissions so GHG levels fall) we will need “net GHG removal.”

 That leaves us with little choice.
-At this point in the climate crisis, coupling methane emissions mitigation with active removal is more of a moral imperative than a moral hazard.
-In order to bring atmospheric methane concentrations down to safe levels, we must do both.
+At this point in the climate crisis, coupling methane emissions mitigation with methane removal is more of a moral imperative than a moral hazard.
+Bringing atmospheric methane concentrations down to safe levels will require both.